-What Is a Sleeping Bag Liner?
+What Is a Sleeping Bag Liner and Why Use One?

 Is a sleeping bag liner necessary?

-While I can say it isn’t required and many may not have tremendous issues with quilts getting so dirty the performance is impacted, but each person is unique so you should think about it.
+While I can say it isn’t required, and many may not have tremendous issues with quilts getting so dirty the performance is impacted, each person is unique, so you should consider it.

-If you are someone prone to getting dirtier on the trail or are using very gentle gear, like that 950-1000FP down top quilts, then sometimes this layer can help you have a high-quality performance from this gear for the entire trail for little weight and space.
+If you are prone to getting dirtier on the trail or are using very gentle gear, like that 950-1000FP down top quilts, then sometimes this layer can help you have a high-quality performance from this gear for the entire trail for little weight and space.

 A bag liner adds anywhere from 5° to 15°F of warmth to your sleeping bag or hiking quilt, depending on the materials used to make the liner.

-Dirt and grime from the exterior, however, might get in and damage your gear which can be costly to clean or replace if enough damage is dealt with.
+Dirt and grime from the exterior, however, might get in and damage your gear, which can be costly to clean or replace if enough damage is dealt with.

 Providing Additional Warmth